sashang/titan/Readme.md

 ### Fulma

 Fulma is an F# wrapper around the Bulma CSS framework.
-It's follows the React DSL for React components.
-This means That there each component, like a button, has 2 list arguments.
-The 1st is a list of properties (props) the the 2nd is the content of the component.
+It follows the React DSL for React components.
+This means that each element, like a button, has 2 list arguments.
+The 1st is a list of properties (props) the the 2nd is the content (children) of the element.
 You can access any CSS property from here, or any property that is part of React, and in doing so modify the behaviour of the component.
 For example to add an event handler to a button one adds a callback to the OnClick handler in the 1st list.

 ```
 Button.button [ Button.OnClick (fun _ -> (dispatch msg)) ] [ str "ClickMe" ]